An F-curve can be edited by transforming the locations of the keyframes.

-For precise control of the keyframe position and value, you can set values in the Active Keyframe of the Properties Region.
+For precise control of the keyframe position and value, you can set values in the Active Keyframe of the Sidebar region.

 Keyframes can be snapped to different properties by using the Snap Keys tool.

-- Snap the selected keyframes to the Time Cursor.
+Snap the selected keyframes to the current frame.

-- Snap the selected keyframes to the Cursor.
+Snap the selected keyframes to the 2D Cursor.